doubledrat/home-assistant.io/source/_integrations/lightwave.markdown

 The `lightwave` {% term integration %} links Home Assistant with your Lightwave WiFi link for controlling Lightwave lights, switches and TRVs.

 This integration uses the official API published by Lightwave on their website [https://api.lightwaverf.com/](https://api.lightwaverf.com/).

+If you haven't already, you must first register your home assistant hardware with the lightwave hub.
+For this you will need the hub's IP address and physical access to the hub.

+Once you have the IP address, start a terminal in home assistant and issue the following command -

+`echo -ne '100,!F*p.' | nc -u 192.168.1.12 9760`

+where 192.168.1.12 is your hub IP address

+You have 12 seconds to push the button on your hub to accept the registration.

 To add your Lightwave devices into your Home Assistant installation, add the following to your {% term "`configuration.yaml`" %} file.
 {% include integrations/restart_ha_after_config_inclusion.md %}